marianielias/maps-plugin/README.md

 ### A simple location manager
 * Uses the **Location Selector FormWidget** to select the position of the location on a map.
 * Uses the **Address Locator FormWidget** to find an address and is position on the **Location Selector FormWidget**.
-* Define aditional information to show on the map.
+* Define aditional information to display on the map.
-* Select in witch maps you want to show the locations.
+* Select in which maps you want to display the locations.

 ### A simple map manager
 * Uses the **Map Configurator FormWidget** to configure the options of a map and shows a preview of it LIVE: